TokiLee/DoublePendulum/README.md

 ## Getting Started

 1. use command "npm install" to install dependencies
-2. use command "npm run develop" to run development build
+2. use command "npm run dev" to run development build
 3. open index.html in dist folder on your browser of choice

 ### Prerequisites